Here and Now

-Riverside Park, here and now
+riverside park, here and now

-I am the beginning, the end
+[we are] the beginning, the end

-I carry the scars of history
+[we] carry the scars of history

 crisp and damp autumn